Recycling Melbourne 2023: Why Coffee Cups Can Cause Problems ☕

 With fake news and a general lack of trust in authority by some young people, I wonder if is this starting to impact recycling efforts in Melbourne.
 Can they, as part of society, actually increase recycling rates?
 This applies to both businesses and households.

 After all, if people do not think that recycling will help, then why would they do it?

 Are young people clocking out because they do not see the point?

 What is the evidence?

 A 2016 poll in the US found that:

-“found that younger American adults in the 18-34 age range are significantly less likely to say they always recycle to the tune of 33 percent versus 48 percent of people aged 35 and older.
-Younger adults in the 18-34 year age group are also more likely to say they wish they recycled more than any other age group – to the tune of 37 percent versus 22 percent of people 35 years and older.”
+“found that younger American adults in the 18-34 age range are significantly less likely to say they always recycle to the tune of 33 per cent versus 48 per cent of people aged 35 and older.
+Younger adults in the 18-34 year age group are also more likely to say they wish they recycled more than any other age group – to the tune of 37 per cent versus 22 per cent of people 35 years and older.”

-One of the more interesting findings in the study – was that people doubt whether recycling items – i.e. those they put in the recycling bin actually get recycled at all.
-There is a suspicion it is all a big con!
+One of the more interesting findings in the study was that people doubt whether their items actually get recycled at all.
+There is a suspicion that it is all a big con!

-Conclusion on Melbourne recycling efforts:
+Conclusion on Melbourne recycling efforts

-Maybe questioning things is the right response – as long as it results in a cold hard look at the facts.
+Maybe questioning things is the right response as long as it results in a cold hard look at the facts.